Click on each section for more information.

-- Review all Housing Renewal information on the web and in this document.
+- Review all Housing Renewal information on the website, in the email sent by University Housing, and in this document.

 - Determine your desired roommates and building for next year.

 - Housing Application

 - If you have roommates planned for next year, only one form is necessary for the room.

 - If you do not have roommates planned for next year, please complete the Roommate Survey so we can find you the best possible roommate.